suit-wg/architecture/draft-ietf-suit-architecture.md

 checking (polling) for updates.

-- With Server-initiated updates the server-side component of the status tracker learns about a new firmware version and determines what devices qualify for a firmware update.
+- With Server-initiated updates the server-side component of the status tracker learns about a new firmware version and determines which devices qualify for a firmware update.
 Once the relevant devices have been selected, the status tracker informs these devices and the firmware consumers obtain those images and manifests.
 Server-initiated updates are important because they allow a quick